iNLyze/DeepLearning-SeGAN-Segmentation/README.md

 # DeepLearning SeGAN Segmentation
 This contains an implementation of the SeGAN model for semantic segmentation introduced in https://arxiv.org/pdf/1706.01805.pdf

-The model serves for semantic segmenation of image data and the authors have demonstrated its utility on cranial MRT images.
+The model serves for semantic segmentation of image data and the authors have demonstrated its utility on cranial MRT images.

 A summary of the model architecture from the paper is shown below
 ![SegAN](SegAN.png)